CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

 * Describe a time when you helped to solve a procurement need in your department

 You won’t need to post anything ahead of time, just take a few minutes to gather your thoughts so you are ready to join the conversation.

+## Conclusion
+>You’ve completed Module 0 - Orientation!
+Please close this window to return to the course main page, then select Mark Complete to record your progress.